sjaehn/BOops/README.md

 ```

 **Optional:** Standard `make` and `make install` parameters are supported.
 You may build a debugging version
-using `make CPPFLAGS+=-g`.
+using `make CXXFLAGS+=-g`.
 For installation into an alternative directory (e.g., /usr/lib/lv2/), change the
 variable `PREFIX` while installing: `sudo make install PREFIX=/usr`.
 If you want to freely choose the
 install target directory, change the variable `LV2DIR` (e.g., `make install LV2DIR=~/.lv2`).